-Module 4: Economic and Environmental Security and Development Diplomacy
+Module 4: Economic and Environmental Security

-This module aims to discuss the influence of economic factors on power projections of states in the contemporary International System and to examine the evolution of economic, development and environmental diplomacy in the 21st century.
+This module aims to discuss the influence of economic factors on power projections of states in the contemporary International System, and examine the evolution of environmental challenges in the 21st century.

-Session 1: "Geo-economics and Power Projection in the International System" This session aims at introducing the main aspects of geo-economics and its impact on power rivalries.
+Session 1: Geoeconomics and Power Projection in the International System This session aims at introducing the main aspects of geoeconomics and its impact on power rivalries in the contemporary international system.